 Eric Ries popularized the concept of MVP – Minimum Viable Product.
-MVP is a product or service that is good enough that the customers are ready to start paying for it (it gives them return on investment), yet still needs some polish.
-But adding those finishing touches would require putting in effort (and often money) that a young ever-changing company cannot afford yet.
-Lean startup methodology says — in essence — make a quick-and-dirty prototype and start selling as soon as possible; if you produce and they come to buy, start improving.
+MVP is a product or service that is good enough for the customers to start paying for it (it gives them a return on investment) but still needs some polish.
+But adding those finishing touches would require putting in an effort (and often money) that a young ever-changing company cannot afford yet.
+Lean startup methodology says — in essence — make a quick-and-dirty prototype and start selling as soon as possible; if you produce and they buy, start improving.
 It is thus a great method for testing if the market is ready for what you are trying to build.
 But is it the one and only method?

 Build it and they will come is a philosophy characteristic for the factory era.
 Remember the time when the consumers told one another that oranges showed up in a store on the corner?
 And then bought those oranges in heaps, without looking at their quality or customer service?
-They were a crowd whose needs were largely unmet — all you had to do was to produce and they appeared.
-Today the same consumer can choose from ten different kinds of oranges in five shops.
-The information that oranges appeared in a nearby store does not affect him in a slightest bit anymore, he’s more likely to be wandering around the store than fighting at the shelf or standing in line for his goods.
+It was a crowd whose needs were largely unmet — all you had to do was to produce and they appeared.
+Today the same consumer can choose from ten different kinds of oranges in five stores.
+The information that oranges appeared in a store does not affect him in the slightest bit anymore, he’s more likely to be wandering around the store than fighting at the shelf or standing in line for his goods.
 A line for a new PlayStation or an iPhone?
 Forget it!
-Maybe in America.
-Our reactions are more calm — we’ll order, wait…
+Maybe in some other countries.
+Our reactions are calmer — we’ll order, wait…

 Why am I telling you this?
-Because I want you to be aware that a successful story about a product or service is the new produce and they will come for this generation of consumers.
-If you manage to gather an audience big enough, you can start your production lines without fear, you can invest in prototypes or promotional campaign.
-But the thing you need at the very beginning is called Minimum Viable Audience, your own crowd (big or small, it’s up to you) that will be fueling your marketing machine.
-But without the audience your prototypes will pass unnoticed.
+Because I want you to be aware that telling about a product or service is the new produce and they will come for this generation of consumers.
+If you manage to gather a big enough audience, you can start your production lines without fear, you can invest in prototypes or promotional campaign.
+But the thing you need at the very beginning is called Minimum Viable Audience, your own crowd that will be fueling your marketing machine (big or small, it’s up to you).
+But without the audience, your prototypes will pass unnoticed.